skiadas/AlgorithmsCourse/notes/balanced_search_trees.md

     - Study figure 6.6 on how the rotation operations allow a tree to maintain its AVL status.
 - Practice problems: 6.3.1, 6.3.2, 6.3.4, 6.3.5
 - Describe **2-3 trees**.
-    - What type of instance-simplification do these represent?
+    - What type of transform-and-conquer do these represent?
     - What kinds of nodes do these trees have?
 How do they each work?
     - What other requirement must 2-3 trees satisfy?
     - How do we search for an element in a 2-3 tree?